 What happens with corporate-speak:

 Reddit expert Adam Tanguay warns: "Reddit isn't hostile to brands—it's hostile to brands that ignore the norms."
+Following Reddit advertising best practices is essential to avoid these pitfalls.

 2. Requires Community Understanding